 The realisation that indicators are just that.

-The ability to breathe in pure fumes, and to avoid smoke windowed Mercedes with fluttering pendants that have total immunity when it comes to kill.
+The ability to breathe in pure fumes, and to avoid smoke windowed Mercedes with fluttering pendants that have total immunity when it comes to killing.

 Last but not least, local knowledge of potholes and open drains that need flyovers.
 Not forgetting the dogs, goats, chickens, horses, donkeys and the odd babe dressed to the nines.